 3. Communicate with Stakeholders

-Establishing a project management communication plan from the beginning is another way to prevent the team from getting off track or making wasteful errors.
+Establishing a project communication management plan from the beginning is another way to prevent the team from getting off track or making wasteful errors.
 This arrangement should encompass the core team, any other workers who may have occasional involvement, management, and any external partners or vendors who may need updates from time to time.
 For each audience, the project manager needs a clear sense of the best communication tools to use, the types of information they require, and what level of detail to provide.

 4. Anticipate Problems

 In any project, there will be delays, conflicts, and complications.
 A sound risk management plan limits the impact of these issues and may warn workers to avoid them altogether.
 The leader should consider all problems that could arise ahead of time, assess their likelihood, and assign responsibility for managing them.
-Setting a response plan and closely monitoring these concerns throughout the project could ward off a catastrophe.
+Setting a response and contingency plan and closely monitoring these concerns throughout the project could ward off a catastrophe.

 Between setting milestones, coordinating communication, and addressing risks, maintaining all the information in a project management plan template can quickly get out of hand.
 Fortunately, developing detailed steps and making adjustments as necessary is far simpler when using a project management solution such as Wrike.
 With the right software and a good project management plan come together, a leader can schedule tasks, set deadlines for deliverables, and maintain visibility into how the different aspects of the project affect each other.